The EMFF is now seeking film submissions for the 2023 festival. Please see the online entry form at the foot of this page.

 - Submissions should ideally start with 30 seconds of black, followed by 30 seconds of colour bars and then a countdown clock.
 This is not required for films submitted for initial selection.

-- Films may be of any length and submitted by both professional and amateur film makers.
+- Films may be submitted by both professional and amateur film makers.
 There is no entry fee.

 - By submitting your film, you give the right to Edinburgh Mountain Film Festival to show that film at the Festival and use extracts from it in our promotional materials.
 However, submission of a film does not guarantee its showing at the Festival.